‘It is important to encourage the women in this group to continue annual screening.’

 For average risk women of screening age, mammography is the gold standard for breast cancer detection, proven to substantially reduce breast cancer mortality.

-Annual screening provides the most benefit — detecting cancers when they are smaller, lower stage and grade, requiring less invasive treatment and better prognosis.
+Annual screening provides the most benefit — detecting cancers when they are smaller, lower stage and grade, requiring less invasive breast cancer treatment and better prognosis.

 These benefits continue for women past age 75.
 Increasing age is the greatest breast cancer risk factor; nearly one in five breast cancers diagnosed are in this population.